tommy-iasia/tommy-vscode-extension/README.md

 By default, VS Code searches your `extensions` folder on startup.
 You will see the extension in extension tab.

-However, the extension may not be working.
-You need to trust it and and update your VS Code first.
+However, the extension may not be working, if folder is not trusted or VS Code is not updated.

 ## 4. Trust the Project